 Blogging seems so easy, right?
-When compared to complicated briefs and other legal documents, churning out legal blog posts should be a simple task.
+When compared to complicated briefs and other legal documents, churning out law blog posts should be a simple task.
 Except, it isn’t.
 There are multiple pitfalls that you can fall into when attempting to write quality blog posts.
 When you make mistakes, your blog isn’t as effective as it could be at generating new leads.

 Why Do Lawyers Fail at Blogging?